-Argyria is a rare condition that causes the skin to turn blue or gray.
+Argyria is a rare condition that causes the skin to turn a blue or gray color.
 This discoloration happens when the body comes into contact with excessive amounts of silver.

 People come into contact with very small amounts of silver on a daily basis.
 It is present in food, drinking water, and even in the air that we breathe.

 These trace amounts of silver are so small that the body can easily excrete them without experiencing any adverse effects.

 However, prolonged exposure to small amounts of silver or a single exposure to a large dose can increase the risk of argyria.

 The single characteristic symptom of argyria is blue or gray discoloration of the skin.

 Skin discoloration or hyperpigmentation may also affect the mucous membranes, such as the:

 - nasal passages

 The conjunctival membranes of the eyes may also appear discolored.